Dvd848/CTFs/2020_AppSec-IL/come-and-git-it-2.md

 error: failed to push some refs to 'ssh://gamemaster@come-and-git-it.appsecil.ctf.today:2222/~/ctf-repo'
 ```

 Now the email is unauthorized.
-Well, we can't see we didn't see that coming.
+Well, we can't say we didn't see that coming.

 So, we reconfigure the mail via `git config user.email "johnnycash@build.system"` and try again: